Tony0000/dotnetWebAPI/README.md

  - Custom Action Result for errors
  - Data transfer object (DTO)
  - Token Jwt with default expiration in 24 hours

+## Requirements
+ Have SQLEXPRESS 2013 or above installed on the machine (edit ConnectionString in appsettings.json accordingly).
+ The Startup class will run all pending migrations so there's no need to 'update-database' through nuget console.
+ Also, table Users will be seeded with some records after first launch.